Ultimate Guide to Guar Fiber: Benefits, Uses, Nutrition & More

 Also known by its scientific name, Cyamopsis tetragonoloba, the guar plant is a drought-resistant legume native to the semi-arid regions of India and Pakistan.
 The story of guar fiber begins with ancient agricultural practices in these regions, where the resilient guar bean was cultivated for centuries.
 Traditionally, the beans were used as a protein source and natural fertilizer.
 However, the discovery of their gelling properties eventually propelled guar fiber into the global market.

 The extraction process of guar fiber is somewhat complex.
 Once harvested, the guar seeds undergo a series of manufacturing steps to separate the valuable endosperm from the rest of the seed.
 The beans are cleaned, dehusked, and split, revealing the galactomannan-rich endosperm.
 This endosperm is then milled and refined into a fine, off-white powder known as guar fiber.
-This natural gum is prized for its high viscosity and water-binding capabilities, making it a helpful thickening, emulsifying, and stabilizing agent in various applications.
+This gum is prized for its high viscosity and water-binding capabilities, making it a helpful thickening, emulsifying, and stabilizing agent in various applications.

 Guar Fiber Uses